ajmeyghani/toaster/README.md

     toaster.success("hello world!");
     ```

-2. Using the default export:
+2. Using the default import

-    The default export is a `toaster` object with all default values.
-If you use this method, the CSS is also automatically injected to the page.
+    The default export on `@ajmey/toaster` is a `toaster` object with all default values.
+If you use this method, the CSS is also automatically injected to the page and nothing can be customized:

     Example: